PrimedSoftLimited/Quadratic-Equation-Frebby/README.md

 ####  Steps To Solving A Quadratic Equation

 ## Method 1 : Factorization
-Let you have an equation 2x^2+5x+2=0
+Lets you have an equation 2x^2+5x+2=0

-• To factor the equation first use factor of the x^2 term and constant term 2 then multiply them and add up with the x term.
+• To factorize the equation, first use factor of the x^2 term and constant term 2 then multiply them and add them up with the x term.
 Here 2x^2*2=4x^2 and can be written as 4x+x.
 5x can also be written as 4x+x .So the equation becomes 2x^2+4x+x+2=0

 • Take a common term of the equation.
 The equation becomes 2x(x+2)+1(x+2)=0